AbdelhakDouiba/alx-low_level_programming/README.md

-this README for 0x00-hello_world project
+this README for alx low level programing projects